 Once you get your REN tag, you can start listing properties and begin earning while waiting for PEA approval.

 However, since this is a shortcut, RENs are not allowed to represent themselves.
 Nor can they open their own agency.
 RENs must always be linked to a registered real estate firm to undertake work within the industry.
-Your sweat, tears and efforts investing towards becoming a licensed REA will give you independence of practice, starting your own agency and the ability to employ your own RENs in the future!
+Your sweat, tears and efforts investing towards becoming a licensed real estate agent will give you independence of practice, starting your own agency and the ability to employ your own RENs in the future!

 Test of Professional Competence (TPC)

-Following the 1 or 2 years of practical training, you are eligible to take LPPEH’s Test of
+Following the 1 or 2 years of practical training, you are eligible to take LPPEH’s Test of Professional Competence (TPC).

 If you had been diligently referring to the “Rules and Guidelines for the Test of Professional Competence for Estate Agency Practice”, your work diary and record of experience would have been developed according to the required formats.
 Now, it is time to submit these to LPPEH: